 It’s the relentless reliability and price of the 520 that makes it the ‘no brainer’ cost-effective choice though and means there are about a dozen pairs of these roaming free in the northern BikePerfect workshop as the default pedal for any test trail bikes that come in.

-Crank Brothers makes 3 versions of its Candy pedal and the 3 sits right in the middle, offering a full range of tuning features in a relatively wide one-piece, three-colour-option body design.
-The mechanism is the classic X-Wing Eggbeater design which rotates freely in the centre of the shoe to give all angle release and engagement whatever filth is on your shoe.
-While the medium spring tension is fixed float and release angle can be altered by switching cleats left to right or choosing from premium standard or easy-release options that give 0-10 degrees of float and 10-20 degrees release angles.
+Crankbrothers makes three versions of its Candy pedal and the 3 sits right in the middle, offering a full range of tuning features in a relatively wide one-piece, three-color-option body design.
+The mechanism is the classic X-Wing Eggbeater design which rotates freely in the center of the shoe to give all angle release and engagement whatever filth is on your shoe.
+While the medium spring tension is fixed, float and release angle can be altered by switching cleats left to right or choosing from premium, standard or easy-release options that give 0-10 degrees of float and 10-20 degrees release angles.